MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/openmp-functions.md

 ### Return value

-If nonzero, nested parallelism is enabled.
+A nonzero value means nested parallelism is enabled.

 ### Remarks

 Nested parallelism is specified with [omp_set_nested](#omp-set-nested) and [OMP_NESTED](openmp-environment-variables.md#omp-nested).

-For more information, see [3.1.10 omp_get_nested Function](../../../parallel/openmp/3-1-10-omp-get-nested-function.md).
+For more information, see [3.1.10 omp_get_nested function](../../../parallel/openmp/3-1-10-omp-get-nested-function.md).

 ### Example